 Display Tab - Format

-The Display tab for a Calculation Region is similar to other the Display for other Regions but includes an additional Format property.
+The Display tab for a Calculation Region is similar to the Display for other Regions but includes an additional Format property.

 Click the Format button to select from the following formats for displaying the calculation result on the Form.
 The default format is "Normal" and allows unlimited decimals.

 You can create a custom format by clicking on one of the blue custom format types.
-The article on Valid Date Time Formats for All Mobile Forms Platforms will be helpful if you want to create custom date/time formats.

 Formula Tab